Modern slavery act transparency statement

 Our supply chains enable the procurement of a wide range of goods and services on behalf of our clients and service users.

+We are fully aware of the responsibilities we bear towards our service users, employees and local communities.
+We are guided by a strict set of ethical values in all our business dealings and expect our suppliers (i.e. all companies we do business with) to adhere to these same principles.
 We have zero tolerance for slavery and human trafficking.
 Staff are expected to report concerns about slavery and human trafficking and management are expected to act upon them in accordance with our policies and procedures.

 To identify and mitigate the risks of modern slavery and human trafficking in our own business and our supply chain we:

-• Purchase a significant number of products through NHS Supply Chain, whose ‘Supplier Code of Conduct’ includes a provision around forced labour
+• Purchase a significant number of products through NHS Supply Chain, whose ‘Supplier Code of Conduct’ includes a provision around forced labour;

 Advice and training about modern slavery and human trafficking is available to staff through our Safeguarding Children and Adults training, our Safeguarding policies and procedures and our Safeguarding leads.

-6. Board of Directors’ approval
+7. Board of Directors’ Approval

 How do you rate this page?